 of love can't

-be recreated at will, especially during a divorce.
+be recreated at will, especially after a significant argument or during a divorce.
 As

 the relationship progresses, starting on the first date, they begin withholding various

 each other; these withholds serve as barriers to the experience of